STEMLink/STEMLink.github.io/researchseminars.md

 - Sofia Romero (PhD candidate in Biomedical Engineering, The Univeristy of British Columbia)
 Topic: Molecular Beekeepers

-- Charlotte Barclay  (MSc candidate in Bioinformatics, The Univeristy of British Columbia)
+- Charlotte Barclay  (MASc candidate in Bioinformatics, The Univeristy of British Columbia)
 Topic: Tree of Life Project